How to protect your customers' data, 3 tips

 Cyber magazine SECURE IT! contains tips and information on how to secure your business online.

 "Businesses store all kinds of data, but don't always know what information they need for what," observes Berco Beute, manager director-owner of Stekz.
 He helps businesses design software systems and digitally process customer data.
-Nicolle Goessen, financial controller at AKR Performance, recognises Beute's point.
-For her webshop in car parts, she critically chooses which customer data to collect and store.
-For instance, the webshop does not require customers to create an account.
+Nicolle Goessen recognises this.
+She is the marketing manager and co-owner at AKR Performance, an online shop in car parts.
+She critically chooses which customer data to collect and store.
+For instance, the online shop does not require customers to create an account.
 "With an account you have personal customer data such as passwords, you have to protect them well," she says.

 3 tips